shuch/share-deck/README.md

 # share-deck
-share content with mdx deck
+share Service Worker of PWA with mdx deck